gopikrishhnaChokkalamani/terraform-workspaces/README.md

 * terraform validate - validates the terraform files
 * terraform plan - runs a plan and shows the expected infra change
 * terraform apply - runs and starts provisioning on the AWS console

-* follow by order, every workspace module will keep appending the features explored in the previous module